tadas-subonis/dev-tasubo-com-blog/_posts/2020-08-30-functional-programming-for-data-scientists.md

 developers who are less experienced with Functional Programming could understand and would start applying in their code to improve its quality.

-This is especially relevant to data-oriented developers, where Functional the Programming paradigm will help immensely to avoid an unmaintainable mess.
+This is especially relevant to data-oriented developers, where the Functional Programming paradigm will help immensely to avoid an unmaintainable mess.

 I haven't properly touched the part where experienced FP developer would start composing functions but that's for later.
 Also, I am planning to cover certain "recipes" later.

-For the keen learners, I can recommend  [https://www.coursera.org/learn/progfun1/home/welcome](https://www.coursera.org/learn/progfun1/home/welcome) course.
+For the keen learners, I can recommend  [https://www.coursera.org/learn/progfun1/home/welcome](https://www.coursera.org/learn/progfun1/home/welcome) course which covers FP in more detail and better than me.